Moesera/TheSocial/README.md

 <a name="testing"></a>
 ### Testing

-1. Create an account using a @noroff.no or @stud.noroff.no email address.
+1. Create an account using a fake @noroff.no or @stud.noroff.no email address.

 2. For the password, error messages should guide you.
 If you encounter any issues or have suggestions, please submit an issue.